igemuoftATG/generator-igemwiki/README.md

 `image` is the filename exactly as it appears in `./images`, including the extension. `format` can be:
-* "file" -> inline image using wiki code. forces breaking/reopening html
+* `file` -> inline image using wiki code. forces breaking/reopening html
-* "media" -> wiki code link to image without showing image, same as above with regards to html
+* `media` -> wiki code link to image without showing image, same as above with regards to html
-* "directlink" -> The preferred method.
+* `directlink` -> The preferred method.
 Requires `images.json` to already store the image link.

 ## License